liferay-search/liferay-docs/en/developer/frameworks/articles/front-end-development/01-front-end-dev-intro.markdown

 ## Front-End Extensions

-@product@'s modularity has many benefits for the front-end developer, in the form of development customizations and extension points.
+@sharepoint@'s modularity has many benefits for the front-end developer, in the form of development customizations and extension points.
 These extensions assure the stability, conformity, and future evolution of your applications.